JEdward7777/js-translation-helps-proxy/docs/STDIO_SERVER.md

 For other MCP clients that support stdio transport:

-1. Use `npx github:JEdward7777/js-translation-helps-proxy` as the command (or `npx js-translation-helps-proxy` when published)
+1. Use `npx js-translation-helps-proxy` as the command
 2. Ensure the client can execute Node.js commands
 3. Configure any client-specific options as needed